-The substantive civil law of Switzerland and its law on civil procedure are regulated at federal law level, whereas the judiciary in Switzerland's 26 cantons is organised by each individual canton on its own.
-Even though it is a civil law country, court precedent is of utmost practical significance in Switzerland, mostly in terms of interpretation, but occasionally also in terms of the development of the law.
+The substantive civil law of Switzerland and its law on civil procedure is regulated at federal law level, whereas the judiciary in Switzerland's 26 cantons is organised by each individual canton on its own.
+Even though a civil law country, court precedent is of utmost practical significance in Switzerland, mostly in terms of interpretation, but occasionally also in terms of development of the law.